liupeirong/NVIDIA-GR00T-Dreams-on-Azure/README.md

     uv pip install --no-build-isolation git+https://github.com/facebookresearch/pytorch3d.git
     ```

+## Fine tune Cosmos-Predict2

+In this example, we use Gr1 as our robot embodiment as it's
+already supported by the provided IDM and GR00T N1 fine-tuning
+script.

 1. Download Cosmos-Predict2 model checkpoints

     * Sign up for Huggingface and apply for meta llama 3.1 gated repo access.